 Individuals with lower monthly incomes should choose a personal loan with a longer tenor.
 It will assure financial institutions of timely repayments.

-Although the maximum tenor offered under a personal loan is five years, one should also know the minimum duration to service this collateral-free credit.
+Although the maximum tenor offered under a personal loan is up to 96 months, one should also know the minimum duration to service this collateral-free credit.

 Personal loan minimum tenor